taryesz/graph-analyzer/README.md

 ## Running Tests

-This repository contains a folder called "tests" where you can find 4 different `.in` files with various inputs, as well as conrresponding `.out` files with the correct outputs.
+This repository contains a folder called "tests" where you can find 4 different `.in` files with various inputs, as well as corresponding `.out` files with the correct outputs.